 luce del sole

-Consider Using a Language Learning Program
+Consider Using a Italian Language Learning Program

 If you are really serious about learning Italian and want to maximize your time then you should consider using an Italian language course to further aid you in your quest to learn Italian.
 There are several great programs out there that deliver a great language learning experience.
-The advantages of a language learning program are the organization and having a next step already lined up.
+The advantages of a language learning program are the organization and having the next step already lined up.
 Most break down the lessons into 30-minute intervals that can fit into any type of schedule.

 Flexible to retry a lesson to make sure you understand what you are learning and give you confidence in succeeding.

 Examples of great Italian language programs can be found below.